himmAllRight/himmAllRight-source/resources/templates/md/posts/dabbling-with-go.md

 When the Solus team [announced](https://solus-project.com/forums/viewtopic.php?f=13&t=2634) that it making Go a first class language of the project, my interest peaked higher.
 [Solbuild](https://github.com/solus-project/solbuild), the Solus package build system was written in Go.
 In the announcement, the project stated that they intentded to use Go for building tools.
 True to that statement, this past week, Ikey (the creator of Solus) published a patreon post detailing the new repo manager ([ferryd](https://github.com/solus-project/ferryd)) he's been working on... again in Go.
 Time for me to give it a Go (again, very sorry).

-## Installing
+## Installing Go

-I first went to the golan [install page](https://golang.org/doc/install) to figure out if there was any odd things to install.
+I first went to the Go [install page](https://golang.org/doc/install) to figure out if there were any odd components to install.
 It didn't appear so.

-I should also point out that if you just want to try out go, they have an little embded GO editor on the homepage of the website.
-Beyond that, they have an amazing [Go tour](https://tour.golang.org/welcome/1) that can be completed entirely in a web browser.
-After playing online for a bit, I decided I wanted to install it on my system.
+*Note:* Before going any further, I should point out that if you just want to *try* go, there is little embded GO editor/compilier on the homepage of the website.
+Beyond that, they have an amazing [Go tour](https://tour.golang.org/welcome/1) that also has an embeded programming environment, and can be completed entirely in a web browser.

+After playing with the online editor online for a bit, I decided that I wanted to install Go on my system.
 I was on my NixOS laptop at the itme, so I installed go with the command:

 ```
 nix-env -i go